hammerjs/hammer.js/README.md

 # Hammer.js

-## An easy-to-use javascript library for multi touch gestures
+## A javascript library for multi-touch gestures

 > I told you, homeboy /
 > You *CAN* touch this /